 Consuegra got his nickname in Cuban ball, “Potrerillo,” from his hometown.
 Much the same was true of Rogelio Martínez, who was dubbed “Limonar” for the name of the town where he first played.
 Manolo de la Reguera, the famous Cuban sports commentator, was responsible for Consuegra’s nickname and those of many other players.

 Sandalio, who was one of five boys and six girls born to Sotero Consuegra and Luisa Castellón, worked on the family’s 50-acre farm.
-He went to an elementary school in the country.
+He went to an elementary school in the countryside.
 The youth played ball after work and on weekends.
 After a while he and his friends came up with a team to play in a local league on cow pastures turned into baseball fields.
 He eventually moved on in 1935 to play with Cumanayagua, a larger town a few miles out.

 Roberto González Echevarría wrote, “A significant development in the thirties and forties was the emergence of players, mostly pitchers, from the provinces. . .white guajiros -- country bumpkins.”
 The foremost of these “revered amateurs and later professionals” was Conrado Marrero, El Guajiro del Laberinto, but “Jiquí” Moreno was a distinguished runner-up, while Martínez and Consuegra weren’t far behind.
 In their amateur days, all four “often appeared in magazines, sometimes even on the covers.”
-It seemed like it was almost compulsory in those days for Cuban hurlers to sport pencil mustaches, like Hollywood stars of the time (Clark Gable, Errol Flynn, Ronald Colman, et al.)
+It seemed like it was almost compulsory in those days for Cuban men to sport pencil mustaches, like Hollywood stars of the time (Clark Gable, Errol Flynn, Ronald Colman, et al.)

 After beginning his amateur career in Cumanayagua, Consuegra then played with Regiment 7 of the Cuban Armed Forces from 1936 through 1940.
 Roger Consuegra recalled, “At age 16, my father decided he wanted out of their rural existence and one day after work buried his mocha (a machete to cut sugar cane) in a wood column in the porch of the main house.
 According to him, he told my grandfather he was through with farming and was going to join the armed forces (Regiment 7), where he played ball and rode with the equestrian teams for the regiment.